WilliamQLiu/williamqliu.github.io/_posts/2018-02-20-apache-airflow.md

 Say a DAG needs to be completely rerun, then just run clear:

     airflow clear my_dag -s 2018-09-21 -e 2018-09-22

+Clear only dags that have failed

+    airflow clear my_dag_id -f

 ### Hooks